ARE YOU READY FOR A JOB IN

 Two Semesters: Earn your certificate of specialization in as few as eight months.

 Online and night classes: Keep your full-time job while you study.

 Only at STLCC: This is the only such certificate program offered in Missouri.

 This program prepares the student for licensure as a funeral director and entry-level employment in a Missouri funeral establishment, as well as other states with similar licensing regulations.
-Funeral Directing courses are available to students who have been admitted to the Funeral Directing Program and/or have departmental approval.
-The Funeral Directing curriculum consists of two semesters of courses that are offered in the evening at the Forest Park campus as well as Distance Learning via the College’s Internet Web site.
-The Certificate focuses solely on funeral directing, with no courses in embalming.
+Funeral Directing courses are available to students who have been admitted to the Funeral Directing program and/or have departmental approval.
+The Funeral Directing curriculum consists of two semesters of courses that are offered at the Forest Park campus.
+The certificate focuses solely on funeral directing, with no courses in embalming.
 It is a nontechnical certificate, geared toward the business and public relations aspects of operating a funeral home.

 Funeral directors use counseling skills to assist families in coping with grief, adjusting to new situations, and making appropriate funeral arrangements.
 The successful funeral director possesses emotional stability, the desire to serve others, and good physical health to withstand the irregular working hours and the obvious stresses of the job.
 Good grooming habits are essential, as the funeral director must reflect the high standards of care the families will receive at the funeral home.
 Prior coursework in public speaking, accounting, and business would be helpful for students interested in this program.

 This academic program is designed to meet specific state or professional needs.
 It is not accredited by the American Board of Funeral Service Education.
 Students graduating from this program are not eligible to take the National Board examination or any state board examination for which graduation from an ABFSE accredited program is required.